 As we said before, the best way to learn how to meditate is to seek help from an experienced practitioner.
 That’s because he or she can respond directly to your actions and guide you accordingly.
 No matter what the era, there’s just something to be said for learning from a master and a human one at that.

 On the other hand, you might be self-isolating right now and the last thing you want to do is get all up close and personal with a stranger.
 Thankfully, there’s no shortage of resources to help, including DVDs, articles, online videos, and meditation apps.

-We previously covered some of the best mindfulness apps, but that article was written quite some time ago and a number of new apps have cropped up in the time since.
+We previously covered some of the 11 Top Meditation Apps To Grow Your Inner Peace, but that article was written quite some time ago and a number of new apps have cropped up in the time since.
 Beginners and experts alike have nothing but positive things to say about Sam Harris and his Waking Up app, for example, which is free of charge to those who can’t afford a subscription.

 Suffice it to say, you have your options.
 Find the tool that works best for you to gain some much-needed mental balance in these troubling times.

 What are the 3 types of meditation?